DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Residential-Care-services-and-Retirement-Villages.md

 7. Click on **Filter**
 8. Specify the required criteria for generating the billing journals (customer account, Service code, billing code)
 9. Click **OK**
-10. *If required, setup the job to run in the background.
+10. *If required, set up the job to run in the background.
 Select Batch processing to Yes*
 11. *Click on Recurrence*
 12. *The default value is for the job to run once (End after:1) If it is a requirement for the job to run at a regular interval, then set up the required recurrence pattern.*
 13. *Click OK to close the Recurrence form.*